Language Scent: Exploring Cross-Language Information Navigation: Related Work

 \subsection{{Grounding in Information Foraging Theory}}

-Information foraging theory is a fundamental theory of information seeking, positing that people navigate information spaces by following sources they perceive to be the most valuable for their needs, \rev{based on proximal cues \cite{pirolli1999InformationForaginga}}.
-This perception of the value of a source is called their information scent \cite{pirolli1999InformationForaginga}.
-Information scent, in its original formulation \cite{pirolli1999InformationForaginga}, assumes a monolingual context and focuses on navigating between individual patches of information within a single information space.
-However, existing models do not account for the multilingual context, where users can navigate multiple information spaces.
-This introduces an additional decision layer in the information-seeking process: users must not only navigate within a given information space, but also decide when to switch and trade off between different information spaces.
-We study this additional dimension introduced by multilingual information seeking.
-In our formative study, we observed that in addition to the process of choosing between sources of information, as described by information scent, users also undergo a process of deciding when to use which language, which we named language scent.
-Language scent extends the theory of information scent by focusing on meta-level transitions between different language spaces, a dimension that becomes relevant as multiple languages are introduced.
+Information foraging theory (IFT) is a fundamental theory of information seeking, positing that people navigate information spaces by using ``imperfect information at intermediate locations'' --- such as thumbnails or links --- to gauge the value of each source and choose accordingly \cite{pirolli1999InformationForaginga}.
+This perception of the value of a source based on proximal cues is called its information scent \cite{pirolli1999InformationForaginga}.
+Information scent, in its original formulation \cite{pirolli1999InformationForaginga}, assumes a monolingual context and focuses on navigating between \rev{\textit{encountered}} patches of information within a coherent information space.
+However, IFT does not account for the multilingual context, where \rev{users must navigate multiple siloed subspaces fragmented by language}.
+This introduces an additional decision layer in the information-seeking process: \rev{Users must first choose the appropriate subspace, which determines the sources that could be encountered, before navigating between sources.} \rev{ Focusing on scent as the perception of proximal cues signalling distal value, we defined language scent as the perceived value of searching in a particular language to study this extra layer of decision-making.
+Language scent extends information scent theory by accounting for an information topology that is fragmented by language rather than a coherent whole.
+This lets us study the decision mechanism by which users select a language subspace (guided by language scent), which precedes source navigation (guided by information scent). }